-- Walford (near Baschurch) - where we offer land-based courses and independent living skills programmes
+- Walford Campus (near Baschurch) – where we offer land-based courses and independent living skills programmes

-- Aspire (near Tenbury Wells) – specialising in Engineering
+- Aspire Centre (near Tenbury Wells) – specialising in Engineering

-- Shipley (near Bridgnorth) – offering childcare and animal care courses.
+- Shipley Campus (near Bridgnorth) – offering animal care, animal management and part-time maths, English, IT and floristry courses.

 Inclusion at North Shropshire College means to provide support to enable students to meet the learning related expectations of their programme or study and behavior related expectations of the college as a whole.